The-AI-Alliance/trust-safety-evals/README.md

 [Published Documentation](https://the-ai-alliance.github.io/trust-safety-evals/)

-This repo contains the code and documentation for the AI Alliance _Trust and Safety Evaluations_ project, which defines a reference stack for AI model and system evaluation, with evaluations, benchmarks, and leaderboards.
+This repo contains the code and documentation for the AI Alliance _Trust and Safety Evaluations Initiative_, which defines a reference stack for AI model and system evaluation, with evaluations, benchmarks, and leaderboards.

-See the [documentation](https://the-ai-alliance.github.io/trust-safety-evals/) for a more detailed description of the project.
+See the [website](https://the-ai-alliance.github.io/trust-safety-evals/) for a more detailed description of this initiative.

 At this time, only the "skeleton" documentation is provided.
 We will be making initial commits of code, etc. soon.

 ## Getting Involved

 We welcome contributions as PRs.
-Please see our [Alliance community repo](https://github.com/The-AI-Alliance/community/) for general information about contributing to any of our projects.
+Please see our [Alliance community repo](https://github.com/The-AI-Alliance/community/) for general information about contributing to any of our projects and initiatives.
 This section provides some specific details you need to know.

 In particular, see the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions.
 You will need to agree with the AI Alliance [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md).